 The last great Polish poster appeared all over Warsaw on the morning of 4 June 1989.
 Featuring a black-and-white Gary Cooper and a blood red ‘Solidarność’ headline, it urged Poles to take part in the election that was to replace communism with democracy.

-Now, like everywhere else in the world, the posters that stare at us from Polish walls, are shallow, commercial creations.
+Today we may think of the posters that stare at us from street walls as shallow, commercial creations.
 But a visit to the Poster Museum at Wilanów (Warsaw), which houses over 55,000 posters, might fill you with a breath of fresh air.

 By Ewa Bianka Zubek